emilyfuhrman/emilyfuhrman.github.io/_posts/2021-08-01-side-view-states.md

 Viewed from above, U.S. state boundaries enclose flat polygons, which differently approximate gridlines, follow natural barriers, or abut the ocean in a jagged edge. "[I]nfinitely thin"[1], they represent and inform the legal and cultural partitions between one state and the next, between what is the U.S. and what is not.

-A boundary, of course, is and is not more than a line that demarcates a region. _Side-view States_ collapses the distinction between the two.
+A boundary, of course, is and is not more than a line that demarcates a region.
+Here, a perspectival shift collapses the distinction between the two.